This post is also available in: Korean

 Severe Lack of Freedoms

-Inside North Korea, citizens have virtually no freedom of expression, assembly, religion, or even the right to move from place to place, to choose where one lives, or leave the country without permission.
-The economic sphere is tightly controlled, while the education and health care systems for all but the elites are in shambles.
+Inside North Korea, citizens have virtually no freedom of expression, assembly, religion, or even the right to move from place to place, to choose where they live, or leave the country without permission.
+The economic sphere is tightly controlled, while the education and health care systems for all but the elite are in shambles.

-See The Universal Declaration of Human Rights and North Korea (PDF), prepared by the NK Freedom Coalition.
+See The Universal Declaration of Human Rights and North Korea (PDF), prepared by the North Korea Freedom Coalition.

 North Korea’s Class System

 The government has long divided families into three classes: core, wavering, and hostile.
-From birth your “seongbun” determines how high you may rise in the society, where you must live, etc. In general, the less trusted you are the farther you must live from the capital and the harder your life will be.
-Reasons for being distrusted include that your grandparent was born in South Korea.
+From birth, a person’s “seongbun” determines how high that person may rise in the society, where the person must live, etc. In general, the less trusted someone is the farther they must live from the capital and the harder their life will be.
+Reasons for being distrusted include that one’s grandparent was born in South Korea.

 Political Prison Camp System

-Going against the government in any way — large or minuscule — or innocently being caught up in others’ power struggles can turn your life upside-down and land you in a political prison camp.
+Going against the government in any way — large or minuscule — or innocently being caught up in others’ power struggles can turn a person’s life upside-down and land them in a political prison camp.
 Some never learn what “crimes” they have committed.
 Estimates are that there are 150,000 or more prisoners in the system.
 Most camps cover huge tracts of land in hard-to-reach areas.

-You may be sent to a political prison camp if you:
+A person may be sent to a political prison camp if they:

-- do not properly handle photos of Kim Il-sung or Kim Jong-il (see The Hidden Gulag, p.
-28)
+- do not properly handle photos of the country’s leaders

 - read a foreign newspaper or listen to a foreign radio broadcast (the regime tightly controls all information in the society)

-The government denies the existence of the camps, but today everyone can look for themselves: see North Korea’s Largest Concentration Camps on Google Earth.
+The government denies the existence of these camps, but today everyone can see them for themselves: see North Korea’s Largest Concentration Camps on Google Earth.

 Food, Famine, and Politics

-In the 1990s famine struck North Korea.
-To hear the government tell the story, it was caused by bad flooding, but the reality is more complicated, and much more sad.
+In the 1990s, famine struck North Korea.
+To hear the government tell the story, it was caused by bad flooding, but the reality is more complicated, and much more tragic.

-The UN’s World Food Programme states on its website (as of February 2011) that 33% of the population is undernourished.
-It’s not that North Korea doesn’t have the money to buy food on the international market, it’s that they choose to spend it on weapons under their military first policy.
+According to the UN’s World Food Programme, an estimated 11 million people – or more than 40 percent of the population – are undernourished.
+One in five children are stunted.
+It’s not that the North Korean government doesn’t have the money to buy food on the international market; it’s that it chooses to spend the money on weapons under its military first policy.